ilGhera/wc-exporter-for-danea/readme.txt

 * Enhancement: Added support to Wocommerce 3.0
 * Enhancement: Now are exported also the subcategories.
-* Enhancement: Products variable attributes are transferred to Danea using the Notes field.
 * Enhancement: Shop manager can now handle the plugin options.
 * Enhancement: Now Danea variations size and color are supported
 * Enhancement: Exporting the products is possible to exclude the variations created by Danea (Size and Color).
 * Enhancement: Better tabs navigation.
+* Enhancement: Products variable attributes are transferred to Danea using the Notes field.
+* Bag Fix: Product variations exported even if the parent is not published.
-* Bug Fix: Trashed orders in the order feed.
+* Bag Fix: (Premium) Trashed orders in the order feed.
-* Bug Fix: Decimal numbers in CostVatCode.
+* Bag Fix: (Premium) Decimal numbers in CostVatCode.
-* Bug Fix: Product and cart discount wrong combination in orders feed.
+* Bag Fix: (Premium) Product and cart discount wrong combination in orders feed.
-* Bug Fix: CostAmount and CostVatCode
+* Bag Fix: (Premium) CostAmount and CostVatCode
-* Bug Fix: Product variations exported even if the parent is not published.

 = 0.9.3 =
-Release Date: 14 March, 2017
+Release Date: 15 March, 2017

-* Bug Fix: Names of customers and suppliers absent in certain cases
+* Bag Fix: Names of customers and suppliers absent in certain cases
-* Bug Fix: Column label 'Pubblicaz. su web' changed in 'E-commerce'
+* Bag Fix: Column label 'Pubblicaz. su web' changed in 'E-commerce'
-* Bug Fix: Columns labels 'Listino 1', 'Listino 2', ... become 'Listino 1 (ivato)', ... with tax included.
+* Bag Fix: Columns labels 'Listino 1', 'Listino 2', ... become 'Listino 1 (ivato)', ... with tax included.
-* Bug Fix: The product type now change from 'Articolo' to 'Art. con magazzino' with manage stock.
+* Bag Fix: The product type now change from 'Articolo' to 'Art. con magazzino' with manage stock.
+* Bag Fix: Error importing products in Danea for unknown suppliers; now using the product's author as supplier is an option.
-* Bug Fix: Problem with product price and discount.
+* Bag Fix: (Premium) Problem with product price and discount.
-* Bug Fix: Added "PricesIncludeVat" to the orders feed to indicate to Danea that the prices are inclusive of tax.
+* Bag Fix: (Premium) Added "PricesIncludeVat" to the orders feed to indicate to Danea that the prices are inclusive of tax.
-* Bug Fix: Paid set to true for order status wc-completed
+* Bag Fix: (Premium) Paid set to true for order status wc-completed
-* Bug Fix: Error importing products in Danea for unknown suppliers; now using the product's author as supplier is an option.
-* Bug Fix: CostVatCode must be a percentage.
+* Bag Fix: (Premium) CostVatCode must be a percentage.

 = 0.9.2 =
 Release Date: 31 October, 2016

 * Bug Fix: YITH WooCommerce Checkout Manager fields not recognised.
-* Bug Fix: Orders items prices equal to zero when the sku is present.

 = 0.9.1 =